terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 This module (and the Enterprise Application Service) allows to create an instance of the Enterprise Application Service without setting any source and configuration repository: in the case the source code (GitHub or Maven) and the configuration repositories are not set at Enterprise Application Service instance deployment time, and it will be possible to configure them through the Enterprise Application Service dashboard url that will be included in the `ease_instance` output details of this module.

-Also for this option, if using a source and configuration GitHub repositories for a BDR use-case, the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)
+Also for this option, if using source and configuration GitHub repositories for the BDR use-case or only a configuration GitHub repository for the DR use-case, the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

 ### Java liberty sample application
 For an example of source code and configuration repositories to build in an Enterprise Application Service instance you can fork the repositories below: